 We recommend to all of our clients that they keep some type of journal documenting what they go through with the treatment of and recovery from their injuries.
-Any journal prepared by our client for communicating with us can usually be protected by the attorney / client privilege.
-The reason we want our clients to keep a journal is because oftentimes, the recovery process can take weeks, months, or even years.
-During that period of time, people typically does not remember specifically how they felt or what they were going through three, six, twelve or twenty four months ago.
+Any journal prepared by our client for communicating with us can usually be protected by the attorney/client privilege.
+The reason we want our clients to keep a journal is that oftentimes, the recovery process can take weeks, months, or even years.
+During that period of time, people typically do not remember specifically how they felt or what they were going through three, six, twelve or twenty-four months ago.
 It is very important that we have those notes to look back at to have a clear understanding of what our client has been through in the treatment and recovery process, the pain, the mental anguish that they suffered, the impairment that they endured.
 All of this is compensable, meaning it can be compensated.
 By having the journal we are able to then communicate clearly and accurately to the defense or even the jury what all our client has been through.

 Do Most Personal Injury Cases Go To Trial Or Reach A Settlement?

 Most cases do reach a settlement and the ones that go to trial are typically do so because of one of two reasons.
 The parties just cannot see eye to eye on the value of the case, or the insurance company knows that the lawyer is not very skilled at trial or does not have their case ready to go to trial.
 At Parker Law Firm we work every case up from day one as if it is going to trial.
 We do not consider there to be any other alternative than the trial.
 As a result of preparing the case for trial combined with the fact of having more than thirty years’ experience and having tried many cases, typically the insurance company will settle with us prior to going to trial for top value.